Valley Railway: CT&V operations under the B&O

 In the early 20th century, the B&O offered three round-trip passenger trains a day between Cleveland and Canton on the CT&V tracks.
 One of these continued to Marietta.
 The high frequency of passenger trains was needed because the B&O's Chicago-to-Jersey City service ran through both Akron and Wheeling.
 The connection between Cleveland and Akron took on additional importance when, in January 1918, the B&O ceased to run passenger trains through Wheeling, and all of its passenger service went through Akron.
-The B&O the CT&V line between Akron and Cleveland early in the 20th century to make it a better freight route.
+The B&O attempted to make the line a better freight route, and in 1929, part of the line was relocated due to the construction of Akron Fulton Airport.
 However, the rapid availability of the automobile led to severe losses in passenger revenues, and the increasing use of trucks to move bulk goods significantly reduced freight traffic.
-Passenger service to Marietta ended on July 18, 1933, and passenger service to Valley Junction ended on September 30, 1934.
+Passenger service to Marietta ended on July 18, 1933.

 Slowly, the B&O began reducing the reach of the old Valley Railway.
 The B&O abandoned the Magnolia Branch in January 1924.
 It abandoned its track between Valley Junction and Mineral City in 1936, due to construction of the Dover Dam flood control project and realigned another 2.5 mi of track to avoid the new reservoir.
-About 5.25 mi of track were also realigned due to construction of the Wills Creek Dam, 8.1 mi of track realigned due to construction of the Beach City Dam, and 5.3 mi of track realigned due to construction of the Bolivar Dam.
 (Note: The work extended from two miles north of East Sparta, Ohio, to a mile south of Sandyville, Ohio.)
 The new route involved building a four-span bridge over Sandy Creek.
 At Mineral City, the CT&V was forced to build two wooden trestles to accommodate flood control projects.
 One of these was 860 ft long and crossed a tributary of Huff Run as well as two roads.
-The CT&V abandoned its main line north of Walnut Street in Massillon due to straightening of the Tuscarawas River, and converted its industrial spur on the city's east side into a new main line.
-(Note: The railroad anticipated realigning another 5.86 mi of track due to construction of Freeport Reservoir, but county commissioners decided not to build that dam.)
 The railroad abandoned and removed the Huff Run Branch from Valley Junction to Mineral City in 1938 following eight years of disuse.

 In June 1934, the CT&V moved its passenger station to Cleveland's new Terminal Tower.
 The 1897 passenger station on Canal Road was converted into a freight depot.